Academic Policies

 • GE1209 - Identity and Citizenship in a Globalized World

-• Global Core (two courses): Courses taken at CityU that focus on non-western civilizations may be applied toward this requirement.
-For example, the following CityU course has previously counted toward the requirement:
+• Global Core (two courses): Courses taken at CityUHK that focus on non-western civilizations may be applied toward this requirement.
+For example, the following CityUHK course has previously counted toward the requirement:

 • GE1501 Chinese Civilization – History and Philosophy

-• Foreign Language (four courses or the equivalent): This requirement is typically fulfilled through previously acquired language fluency, any language other than English.
-The language can be demonstrated or achieved at CityU for consideration.
+• Foreign Language (four courses or the equivalent): This requirement is typically fulfilled through previously acquired language fluency, any language other than the English.
+The language can be demonstrated or achieved at CityUHK for consideration.

-• Literature/Humanities (six points of coursework — the literature component must be taken at Columbia): Many courses within Area 1 of the CityU Gateway Education requirements may be applied toward this requirement.
+• Literature/Humanities (two courses, one of which must be taken at Columbia): Many courses within Area 1 of the CityUHK Gateway Education requirements may be applied toward this requirement.
+For example, the following CityUHK course may count toward the requirement:

 • Music Humanities: All Joint Bachelor’s Degree Program students must complete this course at Columbia.

-• Quantitative Reasoning (one course or the equivalent): Many courses within Area 3 of the CityU Gateway Education requirements may be applied toward this requirement.
-For example, the following CityU courses have previously counted toward the requirement:
+• Quantitative Reasoning (one course or the equivalent): Many courses within Area 3 of the CityUHK Gateway Education requirements may be applied toward this requirement.
+For example, the following CityUHK courses have previously counted toward the requirement:

 • MA1006 Calculus and Linear Algebra for Business